API-Labels/etiketo/spec.md

 }
 ```

 Etiketo documents are JSON objects containing a `labels` and/or a `links` member.
-The API labels represented in an Etiketo document is the combination of the value labels (listed in the `labels` member) and the link labels (listed in the `links` member).
+The API labels represented in an etiketo document is the combination of the value labels (listed in the `labels` member) and the link labels (listed in the `links` member).

 ## Etiketo Value Labels

-In an Etiketo document, the `labels` member is an object that contains all value labels as members.
+In an etiketo document, the `labels` member is an object that contains all value labels as members.
 Each member in the `labels` object constitutes an API value label.
 Value labels are either strings or sets of strings.

 Any member of the `labels` object where the member value is neither a string nor an array of strings MUST be ignored and does not constitute an API value label.